pietergreyling/web3_programming_with_gno/README.md

 # How to get started with Web3 Programming using Gno
-This is a simple tutorial on how to get started with Web3 programming using Gnolang and Gnoland.
+This is a short tutorial on how to get started with Web3 programming using Gnolang and Gnoland.

 You only need some basic Go programming language knowledge.